Daniher’s Drive 2023: Remembering Lorna and Helping Neale Flay the Beast

 This year will be the second event that the two Lorna crews will take part in without the support of one of our biggest backers – Naomi, Warren and Simon’s father Brian, who passed away on Boxing Day 2020, aged 71.

 Brian was a true gentleman who lived a life of reward, toil, triumph and loss; the epitome of solidarity and strength despite losing his eldest son, Leigh, in a truck accident in 1993, and Lorna less than a decade later.
 Like Lorna, he’ll be on our minds over the three days.

 The event is always a symphony of human spirit, with ex and current AFL players, elite sportspeople, TV personalities and everyday Joes of all ages rubbing shoulders for a common cause.
 All the participants have been touched by MND in some way or another – or they’re supporting someone who has.

-Personally, it’s my first time participating since 2016 – having missed 2017 to 2019 due to competing in the Melbourne Marathon which always falls the same weekend – and I’m looking forward to some fun with my mates and contributing to a hugely important cause.
+Personally, it’s my fourth Drive – having missed 2017 to 2019 due to competing in the Melbourne Marathon which always falls the same weekend – and I’m looking forward to some fun with the rest of my 11-strong crew, and contributing to a hugely important cause.

-Our crew is aiming to raise $50,000, and we made big inroads into that total at a recent golf day in Barooga.
-But we can always do with more support.
+Lorna’s Cobram Crew is aiming to raise $30,000, with our biggest fundraiser a golf-day at Cobram-Barooga Golf Club on 15 September.
 It only takes a minute to donate, and every dollar is another step closer to finding a cure and ridding ourselves of the Beast.

 Donate here: https://danihers.fightmnd.org.au/lorna-s-cobram-crew/donate